nimbosa/lbe-css/README.md

     python lbe.py :: 8000 localhost 18232 username password --coin TAZ --n-last-blocks 100

 ## Example Systemd Unit Script
-This requires the coin daemon to also be setup as a service.
+This requires the Xcoind daemon to be setup as a service and running properly.

 /etc/systemd/system/lbe-block-explorer.service